villevaltonen/registry-cleaner/README.md

 2. Run the application like you would run a regular Go-application.

 ### Other
 - Application was built with Go purely for fun and because I didn't want to script this task.
-It was written really quickly, so it's not the cleanest code I've written and should be improved, when I have time.e
+It was written really quickly, so it's not the most clean code I've written and should be improved, when I have time.e